Did you know that polluting our environment can be a crime?

 TCEQ Special Investigations Section

 There are other environmental crimes besides those discussed above.
-Some of the most common are the dumping of barrels of wastes and the dumping of septic waste.
+Some of the most common is the dumping of barrels of wastes and the dumping of septic waste.
 For anyone coming across such wastes, safety is a major consideration.
 For instance, barrels with some wastes could explode if kicked or tipped.
 Always stay upwind of and preferably 50 feet away from dumped barrels.
 Never approach a fire or a spill.
 Keep others away from the area and contact the local fire department.

 Additional information on environmental crime enforcement is available on the TCEQ Web site.